 How Much Light Do Carnivorous Plants Need?

 Since you are working on ensuring you have optimal conditions for your carnivorous plant, their light requirements would be next on the list.
-LED is your best bet as far as light for them, since they need 12 to 16 hours of light every day.
+If your plant does not have access to direct sunlight, then an artificial growing light is your best bet as far as light for them, since they need 12 to 16 hours of light every day.
 During the dormant phase you can cut the light back to 8 to 12 hours per day, but direct light is best for them.

 The Best Soil Conditions for Carnivorous Plants